Harries History, Family Crest & Coats of Arms

 The surname Harries was first found in Shropshire where the pedigree can be traced back to Cruchton [(Cruckton)] in 1463.
 It is presumed that the family derived their name from Fitz-Henry who was mentioned in the deeds of that county and were seated at Little Sutton prior to the reign of Edward III.
 Herbert Herries, 1st Lord Herries of Terregles (died c.
 1505), was a Scottish peer, the first of the Lords of Herries of Terregles, a hereditary title that still continues today.

-Important Dates for the Harries family
+Early History of the Harries family

 This web page shows only a small excerpt of our Harries research.
 Another 79 words (6 lines of text) covering the years 1460, 1505, 1612, 1662 and 1660 are included under the topic Early Harries History in all our PDF Extended History products and printed products wherever possible.